linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Probability Theory/Fat Tails, Scaling, and Stable Laws.md

 For stable distributions, the CLT holds in the same form as for inverse power-law distributions.
 In addition, the functions in the domain of attraction of a stable law of index  $\alpha < 2$  are characterized by the same tail index.
 This means that a distribution  $G$  belongs to the domain of attraction of a stable law of parameter  $\alpha < 2$  if and only if its tail decays as  $\alpha$ .
 In particular, Pareto's law belongs to the domain of attraction of stable laws of the same tail index.

-# EXTREME VALUE THEORY FOR IID PROCESSES
+# Extreme Value Theory for IID Processes

 In this section we introduce a number of important probabilistic concepts that form the conceptual basis of extreme value theory (EVT).
 The objective of EVT is to estimate the entire tail of a distribution from a finite sample by fitting to an appropriate distribution those values of the sample that fall in the tail.
 Two concepts play a crucial role in EVT: (1) the behavior of the upper order statistics (i.e., the largest  $k$  values in a sample) and, in particular, of the sample maxima; and (2) the behavior of the points where samples exceed a given threshold.
 We will explore the limit distributions of maxima and the distribution of the points of exceedances of a high threshold.
 Based on these concepts a number of estimators of the tail index in sequences of independent and identically distributed (IID) variables are presented.